 Aplastic Anemia Causes

-In many cases, the disease is considered idiopathic, which means an underlying cause is not found.
-In idiopathic cases, though, an autoimmune destruction of stem cells is suspected.
+In many cases, an underlying cause is not found (classified as idiopathic), but an autoimmune destruction of stem cells is suspected.
 In some cases, inherited genetic mutations are found to cause aplastic anemia.
-Other causes include radiation, toxins, medications, viral infections, or clonal abnormalities.
+Other causes include:

 Aplastic Anemia Treatment